phetsims/phet-info/deployment-info/sim_deployment.md

 **Steps to publish a public version**

-Public versions are deployed to figaro.colorado.edu at http://phet.colorado.edu.
+Public versions are deployed to phet-server.int.colorado.edu at http://phet.colorado.edu.
 By default, publishing a public version also deploys a dev version.

 To publish a public version: